kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.3-config/index.md

 }
 ```

+Next we need to call the bake method at the right time.
-5. Make an event subscription method and subscribe the class to the mod event bus.
+Make an event subscription method and subscribe the class to the mod event bus.
 Event subscription method:
 ```java
 @SubscribeEvent